-For the Ventucopa Management Area, the costs include monitoring of groundwater level data and evaluation of the need for additional or new representative wells and potential need for pumping allocations.
-The estimated initial cost of these activities is on the order \$40,000 to \$80,000 per year.
+For the Ventucopa Management Area, costs include monitoring of groundwater level data, evaluating the need for additional or new representative wells, and evaluting the need for pumping allocations.
+The estimated initial cost of these activities ranges from \$40,000 to \$80,000 per year.